dsprenkels/sss-node/README.md

 is an asynchronous platform after all, so we should use it in that way.

-Note: The Node.js bindings use a different random source than the original library, namely the builtin Node.js random generator (which I believe is from OpenSSL).
+Note: The Node.js bindings use a different random source than the original sss library, namely the builtin Node.js random generator rather than calling the OS directly.
+This is done to make these bindings as portable as possible.
+The Node.js runtime calls OpenSSL for its cryptograpic functions, so it can be considered secure.

 ## Questions